-This page lists down all tutorials on this website available on this topic.
-This page will be updated everytime, I will write any post on Spring 3.
+This page lists down all Spring tutorial and examples available on HowToDoInJava.com.
+This page will be updated everytime, I will write any post on Spring framework.
 Feel free to suggest topics you want to read more on.

 The beans in spring container can be created in five scopes. singleton, prototype, request, session and global-session.
 Learn them in detail.